tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 <cref>TODO pick a number in the interval</cref>

 If an implementation has no way to obtain information regarding the current RTT, a value of 1s SHOULD be used.

-If there is a-priori knowledge of the network environment (e.g., endpoints deployed in constrained networks) a different, more suitable value MAY be chosen.
+Profiles for specific deployment environments -- for example, constrained networks {{?I-D.ietf-uta-tls13-iot-profile}} -- MAY specify a different, more suitable value.

 # Example